o-ran-sc/o-du-phy/docs/Architecture-Overview_fh.rst

 ORAN FH Thread Performs:

--  Symbol base “time event” to the rest of the system based on System Clock synchronized to GPS time via PTP
+-  Symbol base “time event” to the rest of the system based on System Clock synchronized to GPS time via PTP.

--  Baseline polling mode driver performing TX and RX of Ethernet packets
+-  Baseline polling mode driver performing TX and RX of Ethernet packets.

 -  Most of the packet processing such as Transport header, Application header, Data section header and interactions with the rest of the PHY